FocusMediaGroup/BookedScheduler/doc/INSTALLATION.md

 Open phpMyAdmin.
 Click on the database name that you just created in the left panel.
 Click the SQL tab at the top of the page.
-Import `/database_schema/create-schema.sql` to bookedscheduler (or whatever database name was used in the creation process)
+Import `/database_schema/create-schema.sql` to fmgscheduler (or whatever database name was used in the creation process)
-Import `/database_schema/create-data.sql` to bookedscheduler (or whatever database name was used in the creation process)
+Import `/database_schema/create-data.sql` to fmgscheduler (or whatever database name was used in the creation process)

 If you have database creation privileges in MySQL
 Open `/database_schema/full-install.sql` and edit the database name and username/password to match your `config.php` database values
-Run or import `/database_schema/full-install.sql` Optionally - run/import `/database_schema/testdata-utf8.sql` to bookedscheduler (sample application data will be created with 2 users: admin/password and user/password).
+Run or import `/database_schema/full-install.sql` Optionally - run/import `/database_schema/testdata-utf8.sql` to fmgscheduler (sample application data will be created with 2 users: admin/password and user/password).
 These users are available for testing your installation.

 You are done.
 Try to load the application at (eg. http://yourhostname/booked/Web/).